 TREAT TB aims to generate high-quality evidence to guide important public health decisions.
 However, knowledge generation is not enough; TREAT TB aims to build the institutions required to ensure the impact of research is sustainable.
-By investing in capacity building through webinars and symposia; training the researchers of the future, providing training in operational research; and offering technical assistance TREAT TB seeks to strengthen public health systems around the world.
+By investing in capacity building through webinars and symposia; training the researchers of the future, including training in operational research; and technical assistance, TREAT TB seeks to strengthen public health systems around the world.

-With the arrival of new therapeutic agents for tuberculosis (TB), there is an urgent need for evidence regarding optimal treatment regimens, especially for drug-resistant TB.
-It is therefore critical to develop research infrastructure for clinical trials in high burden settings in order to generate reliable data to inform policy and drive decisions on how to improve treatment for multidrug-resistant TB (MDR-TB).
+With the arrival of new therapeutic agents for TB, there is an urgent need for evidence regarding optimal treatment regimens, especially for drug-resistant TB.
+It is therefore critical to develop research infrastructure for clinical trials in high burden settings in order to generate high-quality data to inform policy and drive decisions on how to improve treatment for MDR-TB.
 However, implementation of clinical trials on drug-resistant TB is challenging and there is a need to build capacity and increase coordination among global stakeholders to improve the existing approach to clinical trial implementation in the field.

 To listen to the latest webinar, please click here.

 You can access the series of capacity building webinars, here.